ryanbugden/Anchor-Dropper/README.md

 ### Anchor Table
 This is where you define which anchor names you’d like to insert into your font.
 You made add, remove, or rename rows.
-> Note: Anchor Dropper will attempt to insert an underscore "_" before your anchor name automatically, when the glyph is an accent.
+> Note: When the glyph is an accent, Anchor Dropper will insert an underscore "_" before your anchor name automatically.

 ###  Glyph Table
 This is where you define which glyphs will get the anchor that is currently selected in the left table.
 You made add, remove, or edit rows.